minishift/minishift/README.md

 ### Instructions

-See the installation instructions for the [latest release](https://github.com/kubernetes/minikube/releases).
+See the installation instructions for the [latest release](https://github.com/jimmidyson/minishift/releases).

 ## Quickstart

-Here's a brief demo of minikube usage.
+Here's a brief demo of minishift usage.
-If you want to change the VM driver add the appropriate `--vm-driver=xxx` flag to `minikube start`.
-Minikube Supports the following drivers:
+If you want to change the VM driver add the appropriate `--vm-driver=xxx` flag to `minishift start`.
+Minishift Supports the following drivers:

 * virtualbox